C.J. Uzomah Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 - Uzomah had one receiving yards in one career matchup against the Lions, 20.5 fewer than his receiving yards prop bet over/under for Sunday's game (21.5).

-- Uzomah caught a touchdown pass in that outing against the Lions.
+- Uzomah caught a touchdown pass in that matchup against the Lions.

 - Note: Uzomah's stats vs. Lions date back to 2016.